 Don’t ever ignore NCERT textbooks, especially in Biology and Inorganic Chemistry.
 I focused on the coaching books rather than NCERT and to be frank missed out on a few MCQs labeled as silly by my friends and teachers.
 NCERT is the Quran, Bible, Geeta, everything for NEET aspirants!

 3. Not making notes in the class

-Yes, I didn’t make them in class 11 and it drained me of my precious time towards the end, revising everything from the packages.
+I didn’t make notes in class 11 and it drained me of my precious time towards the end, revising everything from the packages.
 If you have notes, it helps in quick revisions.
-If not in class, at least make them after reading the chapter many times.
+If not in class, at least make notes after reading the chapter many times.
 You can extract maximum in minimal time from your notes.

 It’s good to learn from the mistakes that you commit in the tests, but don’t take the scores seriously, it either drains you of your confidence or makes you over confident.

 6. Not giving any tests at NEET exam time

 It will be better if you attempt some tests according to the scheduled time of the NEET exam (2 pm to 5:20 pm).
 It will help you to be at your best on the NEET exam day.